vEnhance/web.evanchen.cc/input/faq-linux.md

   [text](https://github.com/vEnhance/dotfiles/blob/main/vimrc),
   and by a gazillion plugins (also via text) for IDE-like features and autocomplete and so on.
-  (On the scale of Vim users, I lean feature-heavy over lightweight;
-  I use both ALE and CoC.)
 - Any Linux computer will have it.
 - It's fast.
 - It is programmable.
 If you want to, say,